johnlk/ComputerGeneratedChopinMusic/README.md

 This project uses deep learning to generate classical piano music in the style of Chopin through a novel text-based approach.
 This project converts MIDI files into text representations that can be easily processed by RNNs.

+Best output found here: `output/2024-pytorch-rnn/temp-0.8/tmp.mid`

 ## Project History & Evolution

-### 2018 Version
+### 2017 Version
 The project originally used Andrej Karpathy's char-rnn implementation for generating music.
-This version produced interesting results (preserved in `output/generated/2018-karpathy-LSTM/`) but relied on external dependencies and older deep learning frameworks.
+This version produced interesting results (preserved in `output/2017-karpathy-LSTM/`) but relied on external dependencies and older deep learning frameworks.

 ### 2024 Update
-After 6 years, the project was modernized with a custom PyTorch-based implementation.
+After 7 years, the project was modernized with a custom PyTorch-based implementation.
 The new version features:
 - Simplified architecture using PyTorch's built-in LSTM modules
 - More efficient training pipeline
 - Better code organization and documentation